Automated Officiating Systems Could Reshape Fan Trust And Conflict

 Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to North America purchasing power.
 Transparency and predictable updates build trust over time.

-Risks remain: platform fees, toxicity and safety, and long-term monetization can stall momentum if neglected.
+Risks remain: long-term monetization, data privacy, and long-term monetization can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
 As tools become simpler, policy makers from Southeast Asia will prototype the next breakout worlds.